Summer Foods to Keep You Cool and Balanced, TCM Style

 Sluggishness and energy dips.

-The Simply Salt and Soul Solution: Instead of ice-cold water, opt for room-temperature or lightly chilled water.
-To keep it interesting, try water infused with fresh mint or cucumber—both are “cooling” by nature, so they refresh your body without dousing your internal fire.
+The Simply Salt and Soul Solution: Instead of ice-cold water, opt for room-temperature or lightly cooled liquids.
+To add flavour without the “shock,” try water infused with fresh mint or cucumber.
+Both are “cooling” in nature, providing a refreshing effect that supports the body without suppressing your internal digestive fire.

 Foods to Embrace